geronimo-iia/terraform-aws-tf-registry-cli/README.md

 What's the difference ?

 > `publish`: register the source module as is in the aws private terraform regstry.
-You could have access issue it this url is not public.
+You could have access issue if this url is not public.

 > `release`:
+>
 >    - store the source into the dedicated bucket of aws private terraform regstry.
-The access is managed wth the registry.
+The access is managed within registry.
 >    - archive (targ.gz) if the source is a folder
 >    - download the source if it's an http utl